fotan/1-click-wordpress/README.md

         - Changed the download of WP core to .zip from .tar.gz
         - Changed some of the exec functions to PHP functions
         - Added better comments to the functions
-        - Got rid of the plugins install stuff.
+        - Removed the plugins install stuff.
 Seems better to just install plugins on a site by site basis. v1.2.4 (2/8/15)
 		- Changed from the .tar.gz version of WordPress to the .zip version v1.2.3 (1/23/15)